kdoore/CS1335-Documentation/rainGame.rst

    		}

 	}  //end of Timer class

 Object Inheritance
 ====================

-Here is the code for the Drop class, it is a child class of the Ball class and it inherits the instance variables and methods from the Ball class.  we use the ``super`` keyword to refer to methods in the parent Ball class::
+Here, we are going to use :ref:`Object Inheritance` is the code for the Drop class, it is a child class of the Ball class and it inherits the instance variables and methods from the Ball class.  we use the ``super`` keyword to refer to methods in the parent Ball class::

  class Drop extends Ball{